forlond/phpunit-testing-tools/docs/symfony_validator.md

 > [!IMPORTANT]
 > Use this option when it is necessary to register constraint validators with dependencies.
-> Constraint validators without dependecies (i.e.: NotNull, Expression) do not need to be registered explicitly.
+> Constraint validators without dependencies (i.e.: NotNull, Expression) do not need to be registered explicitly.

 If the validation logic requires custom `ConstraintValidatorInterface` instances, it is possible to configure them.
 The `TestConstraintValidatorFactory` allows to set any `ConstraintValidatorInterface` instance.